pihchikk/WaTEM-SEDEM-python/README.md

 - **As a standalone script** via `src/run_watem.py` — to run directly using a config file.
 - **As a BMI module** (`bmi_watem.py`) — within a wrapper to integrate into larger model frameworks.

 **Note:** This is not a full-featured version.
-It supports a single, default (“relief-based”) scenario—no tillage, strips, infrastructure, or multi-factor enhancements.
-Modes control *how inputs are sourced*, not alternative erosion logic.
+It supports a single default scenario with no tillage, strips, infrastructure, or multi-factor options.
+Modes control *input files configuration* only.

 ---